Gravitational Wave and CMB Probes of Axion Kination: Dark matter and baryogenesis from axion rotations

 where the axion yield $Y_a$ is approximately conserved after PR.
 Here $C$ is a factor that should be determined by numerical computation.
 In Ref.~\cite{Co:2019jts}, $C\simeq 2$ was derived assuming the coherence of the axion rotation throughout the evolution.
 As noted in Ref.~\cite{Co:2021rhi}, the axion abundance is reduced by an $\mathcal{O}(1)$ factor in comparison with the estimation in Ref.~\cite{Co:2019jts} because of the extra energy of axions from non-zero momenta sourced by PR.
 Just after PR effectively occurs, the number-changing scattering rate of axion fluctuations is comparable to the Hubble expansion rate while axion fluctuations are over-occupied, so the number density may be further reduced by an $\mathcal{O}(1)$ factor, which should be determined by lattice computation; see also the discussion in~\cite{Micha:2002ey,Micha:2004bv,Co:2017mop}.
 We use the reference value $C=1$ in this paper and demonstrate the impact of $C<1$ on observations by showing results for $C = 0.3$.
 Requiring axion dark matter from the kinetic misalignment mechanism, we obtain a prediction on $T_{\rm KR}$,

 The prediction for an ALP is shown by the purple dashed lines in the left panel of Fig.~\ref{fig:axioKD}.
 To avoid overproduction of axion dark matter by the kinetic misalignment mechanism, this prediction is also a lower bound on $T_{\rm KR}$.
 The bound can be avoided if the rotation is washed out at $T<T_{\rm KR}$.
-This is difficult for the QCD axion with the Standard Model because of the suppression of the wash-out rate by the small up Yukawa coupling~\cite{Co:2019wyp,McLerran:1990de}, but is possible in extensions of the Standard Model.
+This is difficult for the QCD axion with the Standard Model because of the suppression of the washout rate by the small up Yukawa coupling~\cite{Co:2019wyp,McLerran:1990de}, but is possible in extensions of the Standard Model.
+For example, squark mixing in the minimal supersymmetric standard model can indeed wash out the rotation~\cite{Co:2021qgl}.
 We do not pursue this possibility further.
 The prediction on $m_a$ as a function on $f_a$ and $T_{\rm KR}$ is shown in the right panel of Fig.~\ref{fig:axioKD}; here the prediction is also an upper bound on $m_a$.

 Parametric resonance becomes effective when $\Gamma_{\rm PR} \simeq H$.
 One can obtain $\dot\theta(T)$, which is relevant for $\Gamma_{\rm PR}$, by using Eq.~(\ref{eq:Y_theta_def}) and requiring the axion abundance in Eq.~(\ref{eq:rho_KMM}) to reproduce the observed dark matter abundance $\rho_{\rm DM}/s \simeq 0.44$ eV.
 The temperature $T_{\rm PR}$ when PR occurs is given by